bUnit-dev/bUnit/docs/site/docs/getting-started/index.md

 ## Getting Help

-Cannot figure out how to write a test for a testing scenario?
-Found a testing scenario that is hard or inelegant with bUnit?
-Found a bug in bUnit?
-Head over to the [GitHub issues list](https://github.com/egil/bunit/issues) and ask a question, suggest a new feature, or join [bUnits Gitter channel](https://gitter.im/egil/bunit) and let us know.
-There are no stupid questions, and all questions are welcome!
+If you cannot figure out how to write a test for a testing scenario?
+If you a testing scenario that is hard to write or it cannot be written elegantly with bUnit?
+If you found a bug in bUnit?
+Head over to [GitHub issues list](https://github.com/egil/bunit/issues) to ask a question, suggest a new feature, or join [bUnits Gitter channel](https://gitter.im/egil/bunit) and let us know.
+There are no stupid questions, all questions are welcome!